waste-of-kindergarten/xpython37-v0.1/python/Doc/library/urllib.request.rst

    name, and later calls will overwrite previous calls in case the *key* collides.
    Currently, this is no loss of HTTP functionality, since all headers which have meaning when used more than once have a (header-specific) way of gaining the same functionality using only one header.
+Note that headers added using this method are also added to redirected requests.

 .. method:: Request.add_unredirected_header(key, header)